russellsimpkins/mysql-slave-status/README.md

 nagios monitoring or dashboards.

 Its a simple app I first wrote in PHP.
 Its my first foray back into java and Spring, so its a little rough around the edges, but it works and only needs minor tweaks if it were to be used in an enterprise environment, but maybe not.
 If you were to switch environments you may decide to modify the properties files and that may or may not require changes to the Application.java file.

+build a jar:

+``mvn package``

+Run the app

+``java -jar target/SlaveStatus-1.0.0.jar``